NFL draft: Early drafts (1937–1946)

 Art Rooney, owner of the Pittsburgh Steelers, chose Byron "Whizzer" White in the first round of the 1938 draft despite White's known public declaration that he would not play professional football and would instead begin work on his Rhodes scholarship.
-White did, however, agree to play for the 1938 season after Rooney publicly gave him a guaranteed contract of $15,000, double what any other player had ever made in the NFL.
+White did, however, agree to play for the 1938 season after Rooney publicly gave him a guaranteed contract of $15,000, double what any other player had made in the NFL.
 The size of the dollar amount brought condemnation from other owners because it altered the pay expectations of college draftees.
 For the 1939 draft Wellington, for the first time, was put in charge of drafting players for the Giants.
 He submitted the list of players into the pool that the Giants—or other franchises—could choose players from.
 However, in the first round he selected a player, Walt Nielsen, not on the list of players that the Giants or any other franchise had submitted.
 With a grin Wellington stated, "I didn't think I said I put every name on that list."

 In 1939, Kenny Washington was, to no small extent, viewed as one of the greatest college football players of all time.
-After information was made available to at least one owner of a franchise that Washington was African-American, he was not drafted by any team for the 1940 NFL Draft.
+After information was made available to at least one owner of a franchise that Washington was African-American, he was not drafted by any team for the 1940 NFL draft.

 The draft would be eventually codified into the NFL Constitution, although no information is available on when that originally occurred.

 "Bullet Bill" Dudley was the first overall pick in the 1942 draft and he would eventually become the first player picked first overall in the draft to enter the Pro Football Hall of Fame.

 Scouting era begins (1946–1959)

 Eddie Kotal became the first player scout in 1946 when he was hired by Dan Reeves of the Los Angeles Rams.

-The NFL's competition with the AAFC in 1947 resulted in a temporary institution of a bonus pick.
+The NFL's competition with the All-America Football Conference (AAFC) in 1947 resulted in a temporary institution of a bonus pick.
 Under this system, the first overall selection was awarded as a bonus pick by a random draw, while the last place team picked second, and so on.
 The team that won this draft lottery then forfeited its selection in the final round of the draft.
 The winner was then also eliminated from the draw in future years.
 By 1958, all twelve clubs in the league at the time had received a bonus choice and this system was abolished.